 1 Corporate Planning Covered by

 2 Performance Management Building a Better

 3 Workforce Planning Council

-4. Fire and Display
+4 Financial Planning Covered by

-4 Financial Planning Cayarad by
+F. Association Covered by

-5 Assets Covered by Making Better Use
+5 Assets Making Better Use

 We normally measure the success of this Well-being Objective with the above National Survey for Wales results, but unfortunately due to COVID-19 there is no updated data available for these measures.
 The most recent data published in June 2020 showed that: